wp-plugins/wp-developer-assistant/wp-developer-assistant/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Click on the __Developer__ link in the main administration navigation to access the tools

+== Screenshots ==

+1. The main Developer page with options to enable errors and variable output.
+These settings are set per-user, so no one else will see your debug data cluttering up their screen.
+2. The Options page for easy modification of entries in the options table, inlcluding serialized data.
+Ability to add and remove options will be added soon.
+3. The Hooks page displays detailed information about add_action, do_action, add_filter, and apply_filters function calls and where they are located in the source files.
+4. Run Query is a simple tool that lets you run arbitrary queries on the database.
+Very useful for development, testing, and repairs.
+5. The PHP Info page simply shows the output from phpinfo().
+It may not be fancy, but it can be extremely useful.
+6. The Defines page shows detailed information about defined named constants.
+Can't remember what that constant was called that holds the location to the plugins directory?
+This should help you remember.
+7. The Upload Files page is an invaluable tool for quickly and easily uploading any type of file (including archives) to any location inside WordPress.
+You can even upload from a remote URL.

 == Requirements ==

 * PHP 5+